javadbayazi/home/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 5
+nav_order: 3
 cv_pdf: Mohammad_Bayazi_Resume.pdf
 description: Here, you will find a overview of my professional journey.
-To download a PDF version of my resume, please click on the top pdf download button.
+To download a PDF version of my resume, please click on the top pdf download button (Last updated August 2024).
 #This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left